Azathoth-NyarlathoTep/azathoth-nyarlathotep.github.io/_posts/2025-1-15-DutchDisease.md

 **examples:**
 1. *There were some suspicious characters hanging around outside.*
-2. *Thet are deeply/highly suspicious of each other's motives.*
+2. *They are deeply/highly suspicious of each other's motives.*

 ### infectious
 > 1. an infectious disease can be passed easily from one person to another, especially through the air they breathe.